-- Select the whole model using the Ctrl and A keys together. - Drag and drop the Surface mesh attribute Plane stress quadratic from the Treeview onto the selected features.
+- Select the whole model using the Ctrl and A keys together. - Drag and drop the Surface mesh attribute Plane stress quadratic from the

 A graded mesh will be drawn on the left-hand Surface and a uniform mesh will be drawn on the right-hand Surface.